vsariola/sointu/README.md

     alternating between these two; maybe useful for example as an easy way to alternate between an open and a closed hihat.
   - **Easily extensible**.
-Instead of %ifdef hell, the primary extension mechanism will be through new opcodes for the virtual machine.
+Instead of %ifdef hell, the primary extension mechanism is through new opcodes for the virtual machine.
 Only the opcodes actually used in a song are compiled into the virtual machine.
 The goal is to try to write the code so that if two similar opcodes are used, the common code in both is reused by moving it to a function.
 Macro and linker magic ensure that also helper functions are only compiled in if they are actually used.
   - **Songs are YAML files**.
 These markup files are simple data files, describing the tracks, patterns and patch structure (see [here](tests/test_oscillat_trisaw.yml) for an example).
 The sointu-cli